RetroBloxxer/retrobloxxer.github.io/content/blog/_index.md

 +++

 {% crt() %}
-this is totally an ASCII art!!!
+retro$life: fdisk /dev/brain

+thoughts go here.
+it doesnt matter if it makes sense at all.

+[#####.....]
+50½
 {% end %}

-# the daily bluntin

-welcome to te daily bluntin wher i blog
+welcome to the daily bluntin

-yay
-(btw RSS works, tested it using arkregator which is a RSS fetcher)
+listen to a 13 year old ramble about tech, government apolexy, life and it's cruelty or whatever content it matters to be a post